WoTRemboy/FrameFlow/README.md

   <h1>FrameFlow: Create, Animate, and Share</h1>
 </div>

 **FrameFlow** is an intuitive iOS application that empowers users to create frame-by-frame animations directly on their device.
 It allows users to sketch, animate, and share creations seamlessly with support for layers, custom tools, and real-time previews.
 With **FrameFlow**, creating frame-by-frame animations becomes accessible, fun, and professional.
+Find it in [TestFlight](https://testflight.apple.com/join/7wDAHXgK).

 ## Table of Contents 📋